parrt/msds621/projects/rf/rf.md

 The goal of this project is to leverage the decision tree implementation from the previous project to make a random forest implementation.
 The goal is to build the simplest possible functional random forest without concern for efficiency but with accuracy comparable to sklearn.
 You will create objects `RandomForestRegressor621` and `RandomForestClassifier621` as drop in replacements for sklearn's implementations.
 My implementation is about 100 lines of code, but minor changes are also required to the decision tree implementation in `dtree.py`.

 Your implementation must include code to support out-of-bag (OOB) validation error estimation.
-It's a bit tricky to get right, so the OOB unit tests or worth less in my evaluation.
-You can still get 85% total, even if you don't implement OOB error estimation.
+It's a bit tricky to get right, so the OOB unit tests are worth less in my evaluation.
+You can still get 92% total, even if you don't implement OOB error estimation.

 You will work in git repo `rf`-*userid* and create `rf.py` in the root directory of the repo.
 Also copy your `dtree.py` from the previous project into the root directory, as you will need to modify it and use it for this project.